Nextdoor/kingpin/docs/development.rst

 All Actors *must* support a ``dry`` run flag.
 The codepath thats executed when ``_execute()`` is yielded should be as wet as possible without actually making any changes.
-For example, if you have an actor that checks the state of an Amazon ELB (*hint see* :py:mod:`kingpin.actors.aws.elb.WaitUntilHealthy`), you would want the actor to actually search Amazons API for the ELB, actually check the number of instances that are healthy in the ELB, and then fake a return value so that the rest of the script can be tested.
+For example, if you have an actor that checks the state of an CloudFormaion stack (*hint see* :py:mod:`kingpin.actors.aws.cloudformation.Stack`), you would want the actor to actually search Amazons API for the CFN stack, check its current state, compare the desired and actual templates, etc.

 .. _all_options: